logaretm/vee-validate/docs/content/guide/overview.md

 <script src="https://unpkg.com/vee-validate@next"></script>
 ```

-This will inject a `VeeValidate` global object, which you will use to access the various components, functions exposed by vee-validate.
+This will inject a `VeeValidate` global object, which you will use to access the various components and functions exposed by vee-validate.